spdx/spdx-3-model/model/Licensing/Properties/listVersionAdded.md

 ## Summary

-listVersionAdded specifies the SPDX License List version in which this License or LicenseException identifier was first added.
+Specifies the SPDX License List version in which this License or LicenseException identifier was first added.

 ## Description